January 30, 2020

 Abbott’s Tendyne TMVI System Receives CE Mark Approval

-January 30, 2020—Abbott announced that its Tendyne transcatheter mitral valve implantation (TMVI) system received European CE Mark approval for the treatment of significant mitral regurgitation (MR) in patients requiring a heart valve replacement for MR patients who are not candidates for open heart surgery or transcatheter mitral valve repair.
+January 30, 2020—Abbott announced that its Tendyne transcatheter mitral valve implantation (TMVI) system received European CE Mark approval for the treatment of significant mitral regurgitation (MR) in patients requiring a heart valve replacement who are not candidates for open heart surgery or transcatheter mitral valve repair.

 The Tendyne TMVI system is available in multiple sizes to treat a broad range of valve anatomies.
 The valve is fully repositionable and retrievable during implantation.